DSPIP Developer Documentation

 What Gets Signed

-The signature covers: protocol identifier, version, key locator, and encoded payload.
-It does NOT cover the signature field itself or the optional recipient message.
+The signature covers: protocol identifier, version, type, key locator, and encoded payload.
+It does NOT cover the signature field itself or the optional private message.

 const hash = sha256(signableContent);